gaearon/overreacted.io/src/pages/goodbye-clean-code/index.md

 My boss invited me for a one-on-one chat where they politely asked me to revert my change.
 I was aghast.
 The old code was a mess, and mine was *clean*!

-I begrudginly complied, but it took me years to see they were right.
+I begrudgingly complied, but it took me years to see they were right.

 ## It’s a Phase